Last updated on July 18, 2025

 • Always keep an eye out for mana fixers and ramp.

 Also, don't forget your curve!
-While this cube is definitely biased towards the most expensive stuff, you still want to be doing things every turn (like ramping, for example).
-While aggro strats are not too common in this format, you can still go pretty aggressive with tokens, for example.
+While this cube is definitely biased towards the most expensive stuff, you still want to be doing things every turn, even if that's just ramping early on.
+While aggro strategies are not too common in this format, you can still go pretty aggressive with tokens, for example.

 Chromatic Cube Communities

 On the other hand, cubes in general do have dedicated, die-hard fans.
-As long as you're not averse to Reddit, I'd recommend checking:
+I recommend checking:

 Wrap Up